darktable-org/dtdocs/content/module-reference/utility-modules/shared/collection-filters.md

 As with filter criteria, the history button allows you to access any previously-used sort criteria.

 The button to the right of the attribute selection allows you to choose whether to sort that criteria in ascending or descending order.

+## custom sort

+Setting the sort order to "custom sort" presents images in any sequence you define.
+Images are initally ordered by an image property (import order, image capture time, file name, etc.) but you can then incrementally alter "custom sort" sequences by dragging-and-dropping images within the lighttable view.
+Be careful: an erroneous drag-and-drop can easily ruin one or more painstakingly-created image sequences.

+### warnings

+Please bear the following warnings in mind when using custom sort

+-   "Undo" does not reverse drag-and-drop resequencing.

+-   Drag-and-drop resequencing is _always_ enabled in lighttable filemanager and in the filmstrip, but any resulting changes _are invisible_ if "custom sort" is not currently in effect.

+-   Ensure any image you drag is _not selected_ unless you want to reposition the entire currently-selected set.

+-   Aim your "drops" accurately: verify the correct target is _highlighted_ before dropping!

+-   Custom sort positions are lost if images are removed from darktable or their tags are detached or deleted (since sort order is not stored in an image's [sidecar file](../../../overview/sidecar-files/sidecar.md)).

+-   Do not use "custom sort" for tag-based collections that specify a wild-card ("\*" or "%") expression.

+    When a wild-card tag expression does not resolve to a _single_ tag, drag-and-drop operates only on the sequence of the first matching tag.
+If that tag is attached to a source image, that image is resequenced.
+If the same tag is also attached to the target image, the drop occurs there; if not, resequenced images appear at the top or bottom of the collection's "custom sort".
+If the first matching tag is not attached to a source image, the image is not repositioned.
+The "tag case sensitivity" preference is also relevant here: "insensitive" treats "%" (but not "\*") as a string-match wild card.
+The global sequence is not affected in any of these cases.

+### which custom sort sequence?

+The collection type determines which [image sequence](../../../lighttable/digital-asset-management/sequence.md) drag-and-drop changes.
+If the collection's selection criteria includes _tag_, then a _tag-based_ "custom sort" sequence is altered.
+Otherwise, the _global_ "custom sort" sequence is altered.
+Collection filters (even if tag-based) do not influence which sequence is changed by drag-and-drop.

+When "custom sort" is in effect, dragged-and-dropped images are immediately presented in their new (tag-based or global) "custom sort" sequence.

+### what to drag, where to drop?

+While viewing a collection in filemanager or the filmstrip, you may drag any hovered-over (highlighted) image to any other image in the displayed collection.
+Empty space before, between, or after images is not a recognized drop target.

+You may relocate a single image (unselected or single selection) or a selected set of images by dragging one of them to the desired position as follows:

+-   When _sort order_ is "ascending" the dragged image/set will be placed _before_ the image you drop it on to.

+-   When _sort order_ is "descending" the dragged image/set will be placed _after_ the image you drop it on to.

+-   Abort an accidental drag by dropping the dragged image _outside_ of the thumbnail display.
+If all peripheral panels are hidden, then drop the dragged image on _itself_.
+If multiple images were selected, the entire selected set will be relocated to that spot.

+-   If the "dropped on" image is subsequently resequenced, filtered out, or even deleted, the dropped image(s) remain where the "dropped on" image was located.

+### which image is last (or, in descending sort, first)?

+-   An image dropped after the last image on lighttable is regarded as dropped _on the last image_, thus positioned before it.

+-   To change the last image in an "ascending" "custom sort" display, drop it on the existing last image, then drag-and-drop that last image on its intended replacement.

+-   If you expect to use a "descending" sort, do the opposite to change the first image.

+### suggested process

+1. If you intend to present a collection in more than one "custom sort" sequence or if some images in a collection are included in other collections to be displayed with a different global "custom sort", then tag-based collections should be used.

+1. For tag-based "custom sort" only:

+    - Set _sort by_ to the image attribute and _sort order_ (ascending or descending) you want as your tag's initial sequence,
+    - Select the images to be sequenced, and
+    - in the right-hand panel at _tagging_ (bottom half) add a new tag or click on an existing tag.
+    - The tag is now attached to the selected images in the displayed sequence.
+Note the tag's increased image count.
+    - Change _collections_ selection crierion to "tag" and choose the newly-applied tag.
+Note that the newly-tagged images are shown.

+1. Long-distance drags are difficult because neither _filemanager_ nor _filmstrip_ scroll while you drag.
+Try to fit drag sources and targets onto the same screen by maximizing the the window and scrolling the display.
+If that's not sufficient:

+    - increase the number of images displayed (thus shrinking thumbnails) or
+    - hide images between drag source and drop target using _collection filters_ (e.g. by ranges of "datetime captured" or "image id").

+1. Rearrange the images as you desire:

+-   Clear any active selection (_selection_ > _select none_).
+-   Set _sort by_ > "custom sort" so you can verify your changes immediately.
+-   Remember the **[warnings](#warnings)** above as you drag-and-drop.